felipemontefuscolo/generic_array/README.md

 or
   `\#define MA_DEFAULT_MAJOR ColMajor`
 before the including the library.
+- You can change the numbering order by setting the third Array template argument, for instance `marray::Array<double, 3, RowMajor>`

 - For debug version (with range cheking, etc.) define the macro DEBUG before including the library;